alicolville/Weight-Tracker/readme.txt

 == Changelog ==

-Things to complete:

-- Add a new setting for default Aim (so therefore if missing for a user default to it)

 New components: Update docs for each

-New argyment "bmr-type" for "wt-bmr"
+New argument "bmr-type" for "wt-bmr"

 New shortcode: wt-group-view-as-table (document)

-minifiy: data.footable.js, footable.css
+Update documentation for kiosk-mode

 = 10.2 =